buchandersenn/android-realm-builders/README.md

 ```

 This query compiles fine, but throws an exception at runtime due to type mismatch
-(integer vs. string) and a misspelled field name.
-If this a seldom used query or if your test
+(string vs. integer for the age) and a misspelled field name ("nome" vs "name").
+If this is a seldom used query, or if your tests aren't quite fine-grained enough,
-mocks away the data access at a too-high level, such code may easily make its way into production
-and break your app.
+such code can easily make its way into production, and then break your app at runtime.

-These types of errors are impossible (no field name strings) or caught at compile time when you use
-the auto-generated query builders instead:
+You can avoid these types of errors if you use the auto-generated query builders instead:

 ```java
 Dog dogNamedKiller = new DogQueryBuilder(realm)